digitalmadness/termux-x11-addon-packages/README.md

 X11 addon is installed, you can run it with:

 termux-x11&
+export DISPLAY=:0
 xfce4-session

-Now we can configure shortcut for easy launch
-In order to use shortcuts featture, you need Termux:widget addon, get it from here: https://f-droid.org/en/packages/com.termux.widget/
+Now we can configure shortcut for easy launch (In order to use shortcuts featture, you need Termux:widget addon, get it from here: https://f-droid.org/en/packages/com.termux.widget/ )

 Run in Termux:

 mkdir ~/.shortcuts